 Even if only 1% of those click throughs had resulted in someone using my affiliate link for making sense of affiliate marketing, I’d have made almost £250 in one day!

 (If you’ve never thought about using affiliate links on Pinterest, I hadn’t either, until I read Get paid to Pin.
 You can read more about it here!).

 HOW ELSE CAN I GET A VIRAL PIN?

 If you’ve read this and you’re feeling a bit overwhelmed, here’s a little step by step to get you closer to having a viral pin:

 2. Read this post on how to use Pinterest keywords, to improve your SEO game.

 3. Get into some group boards for more exposure: you can grab a list of 30 group boards for all bloggers here!

-If these tips helped you, please share them on Pinterest.
+If this post has helped you, please share it on Pinterest.